Life Insurance Beneficiaries: Who to Name and How to Update Them

 Death of a beneficiary: Remove deceased beneficiaries and designate new ones to prevent proceeds from going to your estate.
 Update both primary and contingent designations if necessary.

 Significant life changes: Retirement, remarriage, estrangement from family members, or changes in financial circumstances all warrant a beneficiary review.
-If you've purchased supplemental life insurance through work, review those beneficiaries separately.
+If you've purchased supplemental coverage through work, review those beneficiaries separately.

 Many financial experts recommend reviewing your beneficiary designations annually, even without major life changes, to ensure they still reflect your wishes.